cxa/NonConsumableIAPHelper/README.md

 ## License

 NonConsumableIAPHelper is available under the MIT license.
-In a short word, you can use it into your app royalty-freely, just make sure that you don’t remove above copyright notice.
+In a short word, you can use it into your app royalty-freely, just make sure that you don’t remove the copyright notice.